radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 2. Independent versions: We would be relying on Bicep code as the basis for the fork, but we would not coordinate with Bicep on releases or code updates to the upstream project.
 Any changes made by Radius would be exclusive to the Radius-Bicep fork.
 3. Commitment to open-source: Extensibility would be for anyone to use.
 It would not be unique to the Radius project and could be implemented by any user.

-These requirements would correspond the maintenance of different components in Radius:
-[TODO -- clarify diagram and add here]

 ## Maintaining a Radius-Bicep Fork

 The first step to implementing extensibility was finding a way to serialize types in a way that Radius-Bicep could compile.
 Similar to how Bicep uses Azure type defintions mentioned earlier, Radius, Kubernetes, and AWS types needed to be compiled into type definitions.
 We implemented a [generator](https://github.com/radius-project/radius/commit/e77b87838d3886a761c01725ad9fe491a2f0d5b7) that serialized type definitions so they could be consumed by the Radius-Bicep compiler.